guinetn/basecamp/assets/books/api/architecture/architecture_microservices.md

 Unlike a Monolithic architecture wich have all parts of the code tightly coupled meaning the response to a call is very quick.

+Architecture consist of 5 component isolated ,concise and fine grained micro services capable of expanding independently:
+- Services
+- Service Bus
+- External configuration
+- API Gateway
+- Containers

+***Characteristics of Microservices***
+Microservice Architecture should comprise of the following characteristics Componentization via Services
+Organized around Business Capabilities
+Products not Projects
+Smart endpoints and dumb pipes
+Decentralized Governance
+Decentralized Data Management
+Infrastructure Automation
+Design for failure
+Evolutionary Design

+It is recommended to evolve different microservices separately with different teams and allow each microservice to evolve with time simultaneously just like various bubbles in the air.
+As the data communication is done on a standard protocol and data format , structure of one service wont affect the functionality in co-services

 ![](assets/books/api/architecture/microservices/microservices_03.png)

 download.page(api/architecture/api_gateway.md)